HOGENT-MLOps/mlops-labs/assignments/01-docker.md

 ## 1.9 Testing the application

 At last, we want to test the application using integration tests written in [Mocha](https://mochajs.org/).
-The tests are located in the `dockerlab/webapp/tests/animals.spec.js` file and can be run using the `yarn test` command.
+The tests are located in the `dockerlab/webapp/tests/animals.spec.js` file and can be run using the `npm test` command.

 Add a new service to the Docker Compose file to run the tests.
 Set the environment variable `API_URL` to the URL of the `webapp` service.
 Notice that you can use the service name as hostname in Docker Compose.
 Use the `depends_on` option to make sure that the application is started before the tests are run.
 Re-use the existing Docker image to run the tests, **only** change the command in the `docker-compose.yml` file and **not** in the `Dockerfile`.